julia-vscode/docs/docs/src/userguide/debugging.md

 ![Debugger](../assets/debugger/3.png)

 In this example the whole program ran through in one go and finished without any problem.
-Lets make this example a bit more useful by setting a breakpoint on line 11.
+Lets make this example a bit more useful by setting a breakpoint on `line 11`.
 We do this by simple clicking with the mouse in the left most column of the code editor:

 ![Debugger](../assets/debugger/4.png)

 The red dot shows us that we have now set a breakpoint.
-Next we start the program again (either by clicking on Run and Debug or pressing F5).
-When the program reaches line 11, it will now pause:
+Next we start the program again (either by clicking on `Run and Debug` or pressing `F5`).
+When the program reaches `line 11`, it will pause:

 ![Debugger](../assets/debugger/5.png)